theochem/horton/doc/tut_getting_started.rst

 install relatively recent versions of the following programs/libraries:

 * Python >= 2.7, < 3.0: http://www.python.org/ (also install `development files`)
+* GCC, G++ and GFortran >= 4.5: http://gcc.gnu.org/ (In principle the Intel compilers or any other of your favorite compilers should work.
+The GNU compilers are used for development and testing.)
 * Numpy > 1.0: http://www.scipy.org/
 * h5py >= 2.1.1: http://code.google.com/p/h5py/
 * Scipy >= 0.10.0: http://www.scipy.org/